digital-land/digital-land-frontend/README.md

 ## Templates

- - All templates for HTML pages used within digital land applications will written in Jinja and use the file extension `.jinja`.
+ - All templates for HTML pages used within digital land applications will be written in Jinja and use the file extension `.jinja`.